parttimenerd/meta-agent/README.md

 The meta-agent can also be used via a [maven plugin](maven-plugin/README.md), see the [sample project](maven-plugin-sample/README.md) for an example usage.
+The maven plugin does not yet support the native agent.

 How this works
 --------------